-- For purposes of computation, exclude all grades of W, WX, P, I, and H. - For all other grades, multiply the credit hour value of the course by the point value of the grade; this value is the student's grade points. - Total the number of semester hours attempted in all courses used to determine grade points; this value is the student's hours attempted. - Divide the grade points by the hours attempted; this number (a value of at least 0.00 and not to exceed 4.00) is the grade point average. - Cumulative grade point average computations include all courses taken at ECC plus any courses transferred and accepted by the College.
+- 1. Exclude for purposes of computation all grades of W, WX, I, H, P, and NP. - 2.
+For all other grades, multiply the credit hour value of the course by the point value of the grade; this value is the student's grade points. - 3.
+Total the number of semester hours attempted in all courses used to determine grade points; this value is the student's hours attempted. - 4.
+Divide the grade points by the hours attempted; this number (a value of at least 0.00 and not to exceed 4.00) is the grade point average.